 The golden rule: if a doubt remains as to the use of an essential oil, it is better to abstain until a reliable source of information is found.
-Consult a licensed naturopath and competent aromatherapist as needed.
+Consult a qualified licensed naturopath and aromatherapist as needed.

 Some essential oils prove to be valuable allies during childbirth.
 Indeed, their qualities can be used to support labor and relieve pain, in particular.
 In addition, the smell of essential oils having an action on the limbic system (centre of emotions in the brain), they can also help to deal with the different emotions that will sometimes occur all at the same time during this unique moment.
 Here are a few:

 Clove essential oil is nicknamed the midwife, the patroness of midwives and even the oil of incarnation.
 Its analgesic effect is remarkable for relieving pain in the lower back and lower stomach during active labor.
 Uterine tonic, it also increases the effectiveness of contractions.
 It's two birds with one stone!
 It relieves and encourages the physiology of childbirth.
 Its smell, meanwhile, invites you to the present moment.